penumbra-zone/penumbra/docs/protocol/src/protocol/addresses_keys/addresses.md

 * the *transmission key* $\mathsf{pk_d}$, a `decaf377` element;
 * the *clue key* $\mathsf{ck_d}$, a `decaf377` element.

-The diversifier is derived from a diversifier index as described above.
+The diversifier is derived from a address index as described above.
 The diversifier $d_0$ with index $0$ is the *default diversifier*, and corresponds to the *default payment address*.